ShuangLin212/FGM_elasticmap/README.md

 ## Stable sturctures of T1 phase along all the composition:![plot](./newplot.png)

-3. CALPHAD Modeling of the elastic constant as function of compositionand and T
+3. CALPHAD Modeling of the elastic properties as function of compositionand and T

 In preparation